Skip to content

 Mounting filesystems

-Before pivot_root we mount the required filesystems inside the new root:
+Before pivot_root I mount the required filesystems inside the new root:

 mounts := []struct {